Master-64/Hiver/readme.txt

 // Mod Version: v1.0 [Release]
 //=============================================================================

 Hiver is a mod loader for Shrek 2, designed to make loading mods and maps as easy as possible.
-It integrates perfectly with the game, requiring no additional set-up past dragging and dropping a set of folder on top of your game, and can also be easily configured.
+It integrates perfectly with the game, requiring no additional set-up past dragging and dropping a set of folders on top of your game, and can also be easily configured.

 Hiver contains a scripting language called HiverScript, and it allows modders to make simple script mods for the game.
 When you learn the language, you can simply register a mod, point it to your script mod, and it'll execute in real-time!
 While HiverScript is always evolving over time, it's surprisingly powerful.
 Feel free to look over the documentation for it if you're interested.